DisCoTec/discotec.github.io/2019/forte.md

 ## Submission, Publication, and Special Issue

 ### Submission Guidelines
 Contributions must be written in English according to one of the three categories described below.
-They should report on original, unpublished work, not submitted for publication elsewhere (cf. IFIP’s codes of conduct).
+They should report on original, unpublished work, not submitted for publication elsewhere (cf. IFIP’s codes of conduct, see <http://www.ifip.org/> under
+Publications/Links)

 The submissions must be prepared as a PDF using Springer’s LNCS style.
 Submissions not adhering to the specified constraints of their respective category may be rejected without review.

 ### Submission Categories
 This year, FORTE accepts contributions in three categories: __regular (full) papers__, __short papers__, and __journal-first papers__.
 These categories and their associated criteria are described in detail below.

-Authors of *short* and *journal-first* papers must make these categories explicit in their manuscript and in EasyChair (for instance, in the submission's title).
+Authors of *short* and *journal-first* papers must be marked as such in their manuscript and in EasyChair (for instance, in the submission's title).

 1. __Regular (full) papers__ (page limit: 15 pages + 2 pages references)